levid/monstars.js/README.md

 monstars.js
 ===========

 A Javascript MVC framework, using [MooTools](http://mootools.net) as the Core.
-Built for [Monstar Lab](http://monstarlab.com).
+Learn more [here](http://seanmonstar.com/tagged/monstars.js).

 How to use
 ----------

-Models take care of all storage types, such as SQL, Ajax, File, Storage, etc.
+[Models](http://seanmonstar.com/post/1009142033/mvc-in-mootools-models) take care of all storage types, such as SQL, Ajax, File, Storage, etc.

 		var Recipe = new Class({
 				Extends: Model.Ajax,